-MDH continues to participate in RIDR.
+The Minnesota Department of Health (MDH) continues to participate in RIDR.
 RIDR is a CDC project aimed at eliminating duplicate reports of HIV and AIDS cases among states.
 Each case of HIV and AIDS is assigned to the state (or states when the diagnosis of HIV and AIDS occurs in two different states) where a person was first diagnosed.
-RIDR was the second such de-duplication initiative by CDC.
+RIDR was the second such deduplication initiative by CDC.
 The first initiative, IDEP, looked at cases reported through December 31, 2001.
 RIDR is now an ongoing activity that all states are expected to undertake.
 CDC will release a RIDR report every 6 months which will affect the ownership of Minnesota cases.
 While the Surveillance staff will always inquire about previous diagnosis and will check with CDC to determine if the case has been previously reported, it is possible that cases we believe to have been initially diagnosed in Minnesota were in fact diagnosed in another state.
 Ongoing participation in this initiative will allow for proper attribution of incident and prevalent cases in Minnesota.

-Minnesota Department of Health STD, HIV and TB Section 651-201-5414 www.health.state.mn.us
+Minnesota Department of Health PO Box 64975 St. Paul, MN 55164-0975 651-201-5414 health.hiv.surveillance@state.mn.us www.health.state.mn.us

-To obtain this information in a different format, call: 651-201-5414
+To obtain this information in a different format, call: 651-201-5414.